-- 1. Click 3.Install VGA Driver > Yes. - 2.
+- 1. Click 4.Install VGA Driver > Yes. - 2.
 Click Begin Installation. - 3.
 Scroll down to agree to the terms and conditions and click I agree. - 4.
 Click Start. - 5.
 Click Reboot now to restart the computer. - 6.
-Click the Start menu in Windows to access the Microsoft Store App tile. - 7.
-Click the Sign in icon A and select Library. - 8.
-Click Get Updates. - 9.
-A list of apps being downloaded will pop-up. - 10.
+Intel Graphics Command Center will download but you will need to have a working internet connection. - 7.
+Click the Start menu in Windows to access the Microsoft Store App tile. - 8.
+Click the Sign in icon A and select Library. - 9.
+Click Get Updates. - 10.
+A list of apps being downloaded will pop-up. - 11.
 When finished the Intel Graphics Command Center will appear in the Windows Start menu.